Wondering what research is suggesting about spinal cord injury recovery time?

 Because there’s currently minimal clinical therapy for restoring nerve function after spinal cord injury, exercise has become the main mechanism for recovering functional ability.

 How Epidural Stimulation Affects Spinal Cord Injury Recovery Time

-Ever heard of epidural stimulation?
-Essentially, it works by going around the spinal cord injury and exciting the neurons below the injury with electrical currents to stimulate movement.
+Epidural stimulation may be an effective way to speed up spinal cord injury recovery time.
+It involves working around the spinal cord injury and exciting the neurons below the injury with electrical currents to stimulate movement.

 Paired with intensive physical training, epidural stimulation has proven to recover trunk movement, standing, and walking ability.

 This study tested epidural stimulation on 4 motor complete patients who have had spinal cord injury for at least 2.5 years and by the end of the study, 2 patients were able to walk over ground and the other 2 were able to achieve stepping on a weight-supporting treadmill.

 The 2 participants that achieved overground walking both had some degree of sensation below the injury, so it’s suggested that epidural stimulation is more effective for those with incomplete spinal cord injuries.

 All 4 of the participants experienced significant functional improvements, proving that recovery is still possible years after spinal cord injury.

 Anytime Can Be Spinal Cord Injury Recovery Time

 Although the most recovery occurs within the first 6 months following a spinal cord injury, it is possible for recovery to continue well past that period of time.